42xel/BAPL2/README.md

 ;the proper way to comment in the middle of an expression 3
 ```
-are all equivalent program.
+are all equivalent programs.
 Whereas this :
 ```
 7 - ;
 3